An Efficient Sequential Approach for k-Parametric Dynamic Generalised Linear Models: Sequential Inference in DGLMs

-In this section we present a short review of the main concepts involved in our proposed algorithm for inference in $k$-parametric DGLM ($k$-DGLM).
-The central result is the projection theorem, which is applied in order to the reconcile prior and posterior distributions induced by the state vector to the linear predictors and the conjugate prior specification (and vice-versa).
-Let $\cal M$ be a manifold of probability distributions $ {\cal{M}} =\{ p( y|\bm{\eta}), \, \bm{\eta} \in \mathbf{E} \subset \Re^k \} $, where $p(y|\eta)$ denotes a probability density function and $\eta \in \mathbf{E} $ can be viewed as a coordinate system.
-In particular, we are interested in the manifold of exponential family probability distribution denoted as presented in equation (\ref{eqfamexp}).
-Here, for ease of notation, we drop the temporal indexes: $ p(y | \bm{\eta}) = c(y)exp[ \mathbf{H}'\bm{\psi} - b(\bm{\psi})]$. $b(\bm{\psi})$ is a convex function, called cumulant generating function and we are interested in the divergence induced by $b(\bm{\psi})$.
-The Bregman divergence is defined as
+In what follows we provide a concise overview of the key concepts underlying our proposed algorithm for inference in the $k$-parametric uni- or multivariate DGLM.
+The core result is the {\it projection theorem} \citep[see][]{amari2016information}, which is applied to reconcile prior and posterior distributions derived from the state vector specification and the conjugate prior for the canonical parameters.